Norinco 9mm Police Revolver: Design

 It has a polished surfaced, achieved via special surface treatment process.

-The gun can fire 9mm DAP92 pistol ammunition, 9×19mm Parabellum ammunition and China-made 9mm low penetration killing pistol ammunition, and it can also fire sound ammunition for alarm and warning to suspects.
+The gun can fire 9mm DAP92 pistol ammunition, 9×19mm Parabellum ammunition and China-made 9mm low penetration killing pistol ammunition, and it can also fire blanks for alarm and warning to suspects.
 It can also be loaded with various riot control ammunition, such as low penetration type, barrier type, dispersive type, non-lethal type, etc., to deal with various emergencies.

 Overview

 In 2005, the design and finalization of the 9mm police revolver was completed, and the development and procedures were carried out in strict accordance with the PLA standards and requirements.
 According to an engineer from the 208 Institute, in July 2005, the Ministry of Public Security issued 5 to 10 new revolver for trial use to public security bureaus in 10 cities including Chengdu, Zhengzhou, Lanzhou, Hangzhou, and Dongguan.

 In November, after the trial reports from various regions were fed back to the Ministry of Public Security, the new gun was finalized.
 At the same time, the 9mm police revolver began to be distributed to the public security bodies, becoming one of the standard pistols of the public security bodies.

 In 2014, the NRP9 Police Revolver was introduced, with various improvements over the 2005/06 version.